A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 You may already be familiar with Maslow’s basic human needs.
 He identified the needs as follows:

-• Physiological needs include air, water, food, proper nutrition, homeostasis, and sex.
+1. Physiological needs: air, water, food, proper nutrition, homeostasis, and sex.

-• Safety needs include shelter, clothes, routine, and familiarity.
+2. Safety needs: shelter, clothes, routine, and familiarity.

-• Belonging and love needs like affection and connection to family, friends, and colleagues.
+3. Belonging and love needs: affection and connection to family, friends, and colleagues.

 Technically, Maslow outlined four basic needs (not 5) in his original treatise.
-However, the esteem need has both an internal and external component, so it be broken into two separate categories (yielding a total of 5 basic needs).
+However, the esteem need has both internal and external components, so it can be broken into two categories (yielding a total of 5 basic needs).

 In Maslow’s model, self-actualization is not considered a “basic human need.”
 Instead, it represents a “growth need.”

-He did, however, express a hierarchical relationship between the basic human needs, going from the lowest or most basic need (physiological) to higher-level needs.
+He did, however, express a hierarchical relationship among the basic human needs, moving from the lowest (physiological) to higher-level needs.

 In A Theory of Human Motivation, Maslow explains:2Maslow, Motivation and Personality, 1954, 83.